PhoenixTales/wiki.gothicarchive.org/characters.md

   - _Mercenary_ refers here to _Old Camp Mercenaries_ (`SLD`)
 - the _Shadows_ are tried to recruit him, but `so far he has only accepted smaller orders` from them
 - `Behaves like a group leader.
 Represents his mining community.
 Protects team when they are threatened by Shadows or Mercenaries.
 Speaks out when arguments arise between the Diggers.`
+- seems to overlap with unnamed `VLK_50` from another alpha build where `Sira` is missing, who gives speeches to diggers
+  - `VLK_50_VlkSpeech`: `Listen to me and you will see better times.
+If there are no better times the world will stumble and fall, or the stars will come down.`
+  - `VLK_50_NSCASpeech`: `The forgotten people will rise.`

 ## Stomp
 - in the final release known as `The Nameless One`